-We return to Dinan in the early afternoon, for some time at leisure.
+In the early afternoon we drive to Dinan, for some time at leisure.
 Once a fortified stronghold of the Dukes of Brittany, Dinan is one of the prettiest and best-preserved towns in the region.
 It’s noted for its ‘maisons à piliers’, medieval half-timbered houses built on stilts over the sidewalks.
 For centuries the town has served as a hub of cultural and commercial activity, from the original merchants and traders to today’s artists and craftspeople.
 The centre of town is dominated by an impressive castle and surrounded by ramparts.
 The 2700 metres of ramparts once protected the medieval citadel, which spread over thirty hectares.
 The ramparts were built in the 13th century when Dinan became a duchy and were continually improved until the Wars of Religion of the 16th century, after which they lost their defensive role.
 You may wish to take a lovely circular walk along the ramparts, starting from the castle.
 In the late afternoon we return to Saint-Malo, where we enjoy a farewell dinner in a local restaurant.
 (Overnight Saint-Malo) BD

 Day 21: Friday 21 September, Saint-Malo – Paris.
 Tour Ends.

 - Transfer to Paris CDG airport

-Our tour ends today with a coach transfer from Dinan to Paris Charles de Gaulle airport, via Rennes TGV station.
+Our tour ends today with a coach transfer from Saint-Malo to Paris Charles de Gaulle airport, via Rennes TGV station.
 B